 While speed and performance is comparable to SOLR, Elasticsearch does have a slight edge.
 It also allows for consumers to make more complex searches with more relevant results, thanks to a number of additional features such as fuzzy searching, full indexing, and DSL query support.

 In terms of development, Elasticsearch also provides much more in terms of official and community client libraries.
 This means that your developer is more likely to be able to handle and scale it efficiently.
-Combine this with its out of the box readiness on the Nexcess container platform, and it becomes the clear search engine choice for most Magento stores.
+Combine this with its out of the box readiness on the Nexcess container platform and Magento cloud hosting, and it becomes the clear search engine choice for most Magento stores.